Sometimes a worker and the insurer disagree on the offer of settlement for lump sum compensation as a result of a work related injury.

-This is usually when the worker and insurer have both sought permanent impairment assessments but the two assessments do not give the same degree of assessed permanent impairment.
+This is usually when the worker and insurer have both sought assessment of permanent impairment but the two assessments do not give the same degree of assessed permanent impairment.
 This is also known as a dispute.

 Give us a call on 13 10 50 and we can also talk you through the process outlined below.

 The first step is to contact the insurer and request they review the decision.

 The insurer will advise you of the procedure to request the review and forward you any relevant forms or documents you may need.